Need guidance? Get messages from your and your Twin Flame's higher self on the

-After the George Floyd protests who was a criminal, and at one point held a gun to a black pregnant woman’s belly, ten innocent black CHILDREN ranging 1 to in their teens were shot by African American shooters.
+After the George Floyd protests who was a criminal, and at one point held a gun to a black pregnant woman’s belly, more then ten innocent black CHILDREN ranging 1 to in their teens were shot in one month by African American shooters.
 Boys my son’s age were shot in the back by a black teen when they went to the store to buy candy and complimented him on his height.
 But most of the killers are still at large, with African American business owners giving an initial $25.000 reward to break the black communities ‘snitches get stitches‘ ethos in the case of the shooting of 1 year old Sincere Gaston and 3 year old Mekhi James.

 There were NO Black Lives Matter protest held for the death of these children!

 Why?
 Because it doesn’t fit their political narrative.